 (North Star Behavioral Health Systems) – 1500 DeBarr Circle

 Turning Points provides educational services to adolescent girls enrolled in the long-term residential program located on North Star Behavioral Health Systems campus.
-Students earn credit toward while in attendance.
+Students earn credit toward graduation while in attendance.

 (API) 3700 Piper Street